YunchiZ/ECE-GY-9183-Project/README.md

 + The news and media industry can quickly acquire content.
 Independent content creators can quickly verify the quality of news.
 + Media platform companies can quickly detect and filter out false news and reduce the cost of review.
 + Business enterprises and market research institutions can quickly track industry trends.
-+ Application developers can use this API to filter out high-quality news content and build content aggregators.
++ Application developers can use this API to filter out high-quality news content and to build content aggregators.

 The overall system is judged by the following **business** metric:
 - Feedback from users: average satisfaction per batch(for content summary); average accuracy per batch(for identification & classification)